canberkboun9/Python-Projects/Info.-Retrieval-CMPE493-Projects/project4/AlperCanberkBalci/README.txt

 ReadMe file for Cmpe493 Project4 2021 Fall Bogazici University

+PageRank-based method to identify the most important people occurring in news articles.

 Python version = 3.8.12

 1.1- Only module, that is, the main.py file.